soumyajit4419/Plant_AI/README.md

    - I have used pytorch for building the model.
    - I used two models:-
       1. The CNN model architecture consists of CNN Layer, Max Pooling, Flatten a Linear Layers.
-      2. Using Transfer learning VGG16 Acrhitecture.
+      2. Using Transfer learning VGG16 Architecture.
+      3. Using Transfer learning resnet34 Architecture.

 3. Training

    The model was trained  by  using variants of above layers mentioned in model building and by varying hyperparameters.
-The best model was able to achieve 90.1% of test accuracy.
+The best model was able to achieve 91.1% of test accuracy.

 4. Testing

+   The model was tested on total 17572 images of 38 classes.<br/>
-   The model was tested with sample images.
+   The model used for prediction on sample images.
 It can be seen below:
    <!-- <img src="" alt="index1" height="300px"/> -->
    <div align="center">
    <img src="./Assets/out1.png" alt="index2" height="300px" width="500"/>